Reviews You Can Rely On

 Adjustable Bass, Mid, and Treble

-Just like a photo filter, a speaker's frequency response curve makes the same set of alterations to every sound that passes through.
+Like a photo filter, a speaker's frequency response curve makes the same set of alterations to every sound passing through.
 Many headphones and earbuds also allow you to adjust frequency levels, a process known as equalizing (EQ) the curve.
 Essentially, you raise or lower the relative strength/volume of bass or treble frequencies, like the sliders on old-school stereos.
-In theory, you could use these controls to cancel out the speaker's inherent curve, but the best speakers we've tested already make the material sound great and don't force you to reproduce your favorite compositions.
+Theoretically, you could use these controls to cancel out the speaker's inherent curve.
+However, the best speakers we've tested already make the material sound great and don't force you to reproduce your favorite compositions.

 Preferences and Practice

 In the end, it all comes down to preference.
-If you have a refined ear, you may prize an authentic reproduction above all else.
+You may prize an authentic reproduction above all else if you have a refined ear.
 Or, you may have specific tastes and are searching for speakers that tweak every track to match them.

 Research by the company Harman has found a few general patterns in listener preferences.
 In its research, Harman found that less experienced listeners tend to like more bass and treble than experienced audio critics.
-Older listeners also prefer lower bass and treble levels until the age of 56.
-After that, they like more treble but even less bass, possibly as a result of dulled audio receptors.
+Older listeners also prefer lower bass and treble levels until age 56.
+After that, they like more treble but even less bass, possibly due to dulled audio receptors.

 Think of it like pizza.
 Pretty much everyone likes pizza, just like pretty much everyone likes music.
-Not everyone agrees on what makes pizza truly great.
+But not everyone agrees on what makes a pizza, or a song, truly great.
 The right pair of headphones will blend the right amount of bass (crust), middle (sauce), and treble (cheese) to create your perfect slice.
-It should also highlight your favorite instruments (extra toppings), or at least not drown them out.
-If you like the piano (pineapples), you don't want to lose those easy-to-overlook mid-frequencies.
+It should also highlight your favorite instruments, or at least not drown them out.
+If you like the soprano sax, for example, you don't want to lose those easy-to-overlook mid-frequencies.

 GearLab's House Curve

-So, what does the perfect frequency response look like?
-Researchers have been working for over a decade to answer that question and, well, they haven't.
-But, while there is no one “correct” frequency response curve, we do have an informed idea of what a good one looks like, thanks to the pioneering Harman Curve.
+This entire discussion begs the question, is there a perfect frequency response for earbuds or headphones?
+And, if so, what do they look like?
+Researchers have been working for over a decade to answer these questions, and, well, they really haven't.
+But, while there is no one “correct” frequency response curve for any one type of speaker, we have an informed idea of what a good one looks like, thanks to the pioneering Harman Curve.

-Named after the company that funded the research and employed the researchers who created it, the Harman Curve (originally created for over ear headphones) is a “target response” curve they created by cross-referencing listener preferences with frequency curve data.
+Named after the company that funded the research and employed the researchers who created it, the Harman Curve is a “target response” curve created by cross-referencing listener preferences with frequency curve data.
 If the frequency response curve of a set of headphones is similar to this popular sound signature, chances are, most people will like how it sounds.
-One of their main findings is that smooth, arcing frequency curves create less perceptible changes to the overall composition than those with sharp or isolated dips or peaks.
+One of Harman's main findings is that smooth, arcing frequency curves create less perceptible changes to the overall composition than those with sharp or isolated dips or peaks.

 Much like Harman, GearLab has created its own house curve (above).
 This curve shows the best of the best sound.
 The closer an earbuds frequency response to our curve, the more we know we'll love their sound signature.

-To dive into the details of how we created our House Curve and how we measure the frequency response of each set of headphones and earbuds we test, read our in-depth House Curve article.
-If you just want to know how to use the House Curve to find your perfect pair of earbuds, read on.
-You're in the right place.
+To dive into the details of how we created our House Curves and how we measure the frequency response of each set of headphones and earbuds we test, read our in-depth House Curve article.
+If you just want to know how to use the House Curves to find your perfect pair of earbuds, you're in the right place..

 How the House Curve Informs Your Purchase Decisions